shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 The following parts are needed:

 * [Black hardboard](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=190#2535)  510mmx762mm (L x W) ([TB5](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB5), Thorlabs) (Q: 2x)
-* Aluminium Sandwich Panel Black 510x762 mm (Plexikopen, [Black RAL 9005 3 mm](https://www.plexikopen.be/aluminium-sandwichpaneel-kleur)
+* aluminum Sandwich Panel Black 510x762 mm (Plexikopen, [Black RAL 9005 3 mm](https://www.plexikopen.be/aluminum-sandwichpaneel-kleur)
 * Adhesive double-sided tape ([273-598](https://benl.rs-online.com/web/p/double-sided-tapes/0273598), Rs)

-To close the front side of the enclosure during an experiment, we combined one of [TB5](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB5) black hardboards together with a black aluminium [sandwich panel](https://www.plexikopen.be/aluminium-sandwichpaneel-kleur) to provide more hardness, thickness and to eliminate the passage of light or air through the corners or edges.
+To close the front side of the enclosure during an experiment, we combined one of [TB5](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB5) black hardboards together with a black aluminum [sandwich panel](https://www.plexikopen.be/aluminum-sandwichpaneel-kleur) to provide more hardness, thickness and to eliminate the passage of light or air through the corners or edges.
 Be sure that the correct size of the black board has been ordered to fit the dimensions of the door area.
 There is no need to cut the board.

 #### Procedure

-1. Use Adhesive double-sided tape to combine one of [TB5](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB5) black hardboard together with a black aluminium [sandwich panel](https://www.plexikopen.be/aluminium-sandwichpaneel-kleur).
+1. Use Adhesive double-sided tape to combine one of [TB5](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB5) black hardboard together with a black aluminum [sandwich panel](https://www.plexikopen.be/aluminum-sandwichpaneel-kleur).
 2. To close the enclosure, slide the door board from the top into the top parallel channels of the cube-rail-constructions.
 3. To remove the door, push the bottom of the board up until it completely comes out from the parallel guide of the front rails.